apanoush/ada-METAL-website/report.md

       <br><br>

       <strong>Black-and-White Films:</strong>
-        Black-and-white films dominated early cinema due to the lack of affordable color technology, peaking around 1940.
-Their decline after 1960 coincided with the widespread adoption of color film, which made black-and-white less popular.
-However, a resurgence after 2000 reflects its enduring appeal as an artistic and stylistic choice for filmmakers.
+        You know, black-and-white films really ruled early cinema because color technology wasn’t affordable yet.
+They peaked around 1940, but after 1960, color films became the norm, and black-and-white films lost their appeal.
+What’s interesting, though, is that there was a resurgence of black-and-white films after 2000.
+It shows how filmmakers still appreciate it as a powerful artistic choice.
       <br><br>

       <strong>Independent/Experimental/LGBT Films:</strong>
-        The scarcity of independent, experimental, and LGBT films before 1980 reflects production constraints and censorship.
-Their rise after 1980 aligns with social movements and cultural shifts, fostering diverse voices and enabling filmmakers to explore unconventional themes and artistic approaches.
+        Before 1980, independent, experimental, and LGBT films were pretty rare, mainly because of production limits and censorship.
+But after 1980, things really changed.
+Social movements and cultural shifts opened up space for these films to thrive, giving a platform to diverse voices and allowing filmmakers to tackle more unconventional themes and artistic styles.
     </td>
   </tr>
 </table>